FidelusAleksander/ghcertified/content/questions/foundations/question-006.md

 ---
 archetype: "questions"
 title: "Question 006"
-question: "Which of these are available GitHub Project's layouts?"
+question: "Which of these layouts are available in GitHub Projects?
+(Choose three.)"
 draft: false
 ---